Admin configuration and testing

 The General configuration section enables the Admin UI SDK and refreshes registrations when changes are made.

-The Refresh registrations button reloads all registrations from the registries.
-It is typically used when changes are made to the registration on the app builder application side or when a new app is added and published, to reflect these changes in the Admin.
+The Refresh registrations button reloads all registrations from the App Builder registry.
+It is typically used when changes are made to the registration on the App Builder application side or when a new app is added and published, to reflect these changes in the Admin.

 Database logging configuration